rcb5126/Arduino_Keyboard/README.md

 arduino code for mechanical keyboard made easy

-The keyboard I made is a handwired 89 key and is based off of the teensy 2.0++
+The keyboard I made is a handwired 89 key and is based off of the teensy 2.0++ Wired according to the Brown Fox/Matt30 guides found on reddit.

 The code is pretty straightforward.
 Just change your pin declarations, the number of columns and rows, and the FUNCTION_ROW/FUNCTION_COL, and then fill in the corresponding Matrices with the keycodes.